 Nationally representative weighted average farm gate price of all categories of bovine animals for slaughter, live weight, converted into carcass equivalent.
-The 2019 preliminary estimate is the price in 2018 multiplied by the 2019 average Producer Price Index for bovine meat (average based on quarterly price indices) from the National Bureau of Statistics of China.

-Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press; Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China.
+Source: NDRC (National Development and Reform Commission), A Collection of References on Cost Benefit of National Agro-Products, various editions, China Price Press.

-For the period 1993-2008: Net exporter (NE); for the period 2009-19: Net importer (NI).
+For the period 1993-2008: net exported (NE); for the period 2009-17: net imported (NI).

-Source: China Customs Statistical Yearbook, Customs General Administration of China (CGAC).
+Source: NBSC (National Bureau of Statistics of China); CGAC (Customs General Administration of China).

-For the period 1993-2008, no domestic nor trade price-related policies have been identified for this exportable commodity, thus the MPD was presumed zero.
-Since 2009: As of 2009, China became a net importer of beef and veal.
+For the period 1993-2008, no domestic nor trade price-related policies have been identified for this exportable commodity, thus the MPD was set to zero.
+As of 2009, China became a net importer of beef and veal.
 As imports are very different from those produced in the country, the unit value of imports was not considered reliable and other relevant border prices could not be identified.
-As tariffs represent the main policy applied, for the period 2009-19, the MPD is estimated using China's simple average import MFN tariff on beef and veal, both fresh and frozen (HS codes 0201 and 0202).
+As tariffs represent the main policy applied, for the period 2009-17 the MPD is estimated using China's simple average import MFN tariff on beef and veal, both fresh and frozen (HS 0201 and HS 0202).